-It’s celebrating a big anniversary in 2018 so the history of Blackpool Winter Gardens is a long one!
+Blackpool Winter Gardens celebrates 145 years in 2023.
 It’s an amazing complex of buildings and an important part of our seaside town.
 As it continues to grow and change, its story is far from over yet!

 Potted History of Blackpool Winter Gardens